hcbelias/panda/README.md

 ### DEVELOP

 - To install npm dependencies: npm i

-- To run the application:
+- To run the application: npm start

-* Simple watcher: npm run watch
-* Livereload with Hot Module Replacement(HMR) - default URL http://localhost:8080/: npm start

 ### BUILD

-- To generate a build: npm run build
+- To generate a build as PROD version: npm run build
-- There are two modes: development and production.
-Set the variable environment ENV_MODE to 'production' if you want the production mode.
+- To generate a build as DEV version: npm run build-dev

+## App Example

+- You can check this app here:  https://hcbelias.github.io/panda